Funding Your Study Abroad Experience

 Overview of Lycoming Aid Eligibility

-To reiterate the application submission information, all students interested in studying abroad must submit an Application to Study Abroad.
 All questions regarding aid eligibility should be addressed PRIOR TO obtaining the signature of either the Director of Financial Aid or the Assistant Director of Financial Aid (required signatures).
-The Office of Financial Aid is located in Long Hall, Room 106, 570-321-4040, email@example.com)
+The Office of Financial Aid is located in Long Hall, Room 106, 570-321-4040, firstname.lastname@example.org).

 Any financial aid a student may be eligible for while studying abroad largely depends on where the student will be studying and what their eligibility is while enrolled at Lycoming.